 - Guardians of the Galaxy — Mission: BREAKOUT!

-- Radiator Springs Racers (distributed near It’s Tough to Be A Bug! and also offers Single Rider Line)
+- Radiator Springs Racers (distributed near former Bug’s Land, and also offers Single Rider Line)

 - Soarin’ Around the World

 Disney FASTPASS Secrets to using the MaxPass to its full extent

 #1- Get to the parks as early as possible!

 You don’t need to be at the gate right when the park opens.
 However, the earlier you are at the parks the more FastPasses will be available, allowing you to go on the most possible rides.
 Plus, lines for the non Fastpass rides won’t be as long.
 I would say you can on close to double the number of rides, just by getting to the parks early.